danielharrell/open-eyes-lect-2017-18/Open.md

-longer reflection but feeling---an idea wrought back to the directness of sense, like the solidity of objects--that he had an equivalent centre of self, whence the lights and shadows must always fall with a certain difference.
+longer reflection but feeling---an idea wrought back to the directness of sense, like the solidity of objects--that he had an equivalent centre of self, whence the lights and shadows must always fall with a certain difference.[^MMDorothea]

 Readers of *Middlemarch* may remember this passage, and the unhappy marriage that prompts it, between Dorothea Brooke